Weekly Trader's Outlook

 Economic:

-- Thursday (1/23): Continuing Claims, EIA Natural Gas Inventories, Initial Claims
+- Thursday (May 1): Construction Spending, Continuing Claims, EIA Natural Gas Inventories, Initial Jobless Claims, ISM Manufacturing Index

 Earnings: